NicoDaSkater/unit-2-practice-assessment/README.md

 ```
 **tags:** #mutability #objects
 **key:** "`fellows` was not reassigned", "JavaScript objects are mutable"
+Prediction: `['Itzel', 'Carmen', 'Shemar']` will be logged to the console

+Actual Output: `['Itzel', 'Carmen', 'Shemar']` was logged to the console

 12. **What does the following code log?
 Why?**